Russo-Dye type Theorem, Stinespring representation,and Radon Nikodym dervative for invariant block multilinear completely positive maps: Concluding remarks

 So, we have $\|\varphi_2\| \leq \|V\|^2$.
 Since $\|\varphi(1,1,1, \ldots,1)\|=\|V\|^2$, we get $\|\varphi_2\|\leq \|\varphi(1,1,1,\ldots,1)\|=\|\varphi\| \leq \|\varphi_2\|$.
 Similarly we can show that $\|\varphi_n\|=\|\varphi(1,1,1,\ldots,1)\|$ for all $n \in \mathbb{N}$.
 This gives us $\|\varphi\|_{\mbox{cb}}=\|\varphi(1,1,1,\ldots,1)\|$.
 This completes the proof. \end{proof}

 \textit{Acknowledgements:} The research of first named author is supported by the Theoretical Statistics and Mathematics Unit, Indian Statistical Institute, Bangalore Centre, India and J. C. Bose Fellowship of SERB (India) of Prof. B V Rajarama Bhat.
 The research of the second named author is supported by the NBHM postdoctoral fellowship, Department of Atomic Energy (DAE), Government of India (File No: 0204/3/2020/R$\&$D-II/2445).
+Both authors would like to express their deep appreciation to Prof. Mathew Graydon from Waterloo University, specifically the QIT groups, for sharing the profound connection between multilinear block CP maps and quantum information theory.
 The authors would like to thank Professor Erik Christensen for fruitful discussions.
 Both authors would like to thank Professor Michael Skeide for his insightful comments to improve the readability of the manuscript.
 The authors would like to express their gratitude to Prof. B V Rajarama Bhat and Prof. Jaydeb Sarkar for their invaluable guidance and inspiration throughout the course of this project.